TabbycatDebate/tabbycat/docs/install/osx.rst

 .. _install-osx:

 ==========================
-Installing locally on OS X
+Installing Locally on OS X
 ==========================

 Before you start, be sure to read our general information on [[local installations]] to help you understand what's going on.